 We suspect that the site was created solely because third-party hosting sites like Amazon strongly encourage hosted sellers to have an English-language website to increase the perceived legitimacy of the seller.
 Forious does not, however, seem to be taking it seriously.

 The sight is not entirely useless, however.
 It shows images of all of the faucets and accessories sold under the Forious brand, and what appear to be MSRP or list prices.
-Often the list price stated on the website differs from the price in the literature that accompanies the faucet in the box and appears to have little relationship to the actual sales price.

 The company assigns a unique prefix to its model numbers for each of its major retailers and a finish suffix for each finish, a practice that inflates the apparent number of faucet models.

-Counting all of the prefixes and suffixes, it has a total of nearly 400 different model numbers for its dozen basic faucets.
+Counting all of the prefixes and suffixes, it has a total of nearly 400 different model numbers for its two dozen basic faucets.

 The 0023 kitchen faucet, for example, is the

 The "xx" represents one of ten available finish codes.
-(See the sidebar "Forious Model Numbers" for finish codes.)
+(See the sidebar "Decoding Forious Model Numbers" for finish codes.)

 The faucets are exactly the same but the different model numbers allow each seller to claim that: